2004–05 Port Vale F.C. season: League One

-They finished in eighteenth place with 56 points, leaving them five points clear of relegated Torquay.
-Their 59 goals conceded was a highly respectable tally, however they failed to score in almost half of their league games, and only recorded five draws all season.
-Vale lost more games and scored fewer goals than all club's in the division other than Peterborough United and Stockport County, who were both cut adrift early in the season.
-Billy Paynter was the club's top-scorer with thirteen goals, with other contributions also coming from Lee Matthews and Chris Birchall.
+They finished in 18th place with 56 points, leaving them five points clear of relegated Torquay.
+Their 59 goals conceded was a highly respectable tally, however, they failed to score in almost half of their league games, and only recorded five draws all season.
+Vale lost more games and scored fewer goals than all clubs in the division other than Peterborough United and Stockport County, who were both cut adrift early in the season.
+Billy Paynter was the club's top-scorer with 13 goals, with other contributions also coming from Lee Matthews and Chris Birchall.

 At the end of the season teenage prodigy David Hibbert was snapped up by Preston North End, who paid Vale £35,000 after a tribunal.
 Four players were also released: Simon Eldershaw (Northwich Victoria); Christian Hanson (Billingham Synthonia); Levi Reid (Stafford Rangers); and Ryan Brown (Leek Town).
 Ian Armstrong also retired due to injury.

 Finances

-On the financial front, Chairman Bill Bratt announced there was a 50-50 chance that an elderly American would put funds into the club, though the investment did not come through.
+On the financial front, Chairman Bill Bratt announced there was a 50-50 chance that an elderly American would put funds into the club.
+However, the investment did not come through.
 Bratt also went public with his idea of Reginald Mitchell Stadium in honour of the inventor of the Spitfire, hopeful that 85-year-old American billionaire Sidney Frank would thus be encouraged to invest in the club.
 Foyle was desperate for more funds to attract better players, and was forced to dismiss speculation that he would sell Billy Paynter to Crewe Alexandra.
 On 13 December, shareholders voted by a margin of 119 to 3 to limit individual holdings in the club to a maximum of 24.9% "to ensure that no single shareholder can acquire undue influence or control over the company", in the words of Bill Bratt.
-The club's shirt sponsorship came from mobile phone company Tricell, though the firm could not afford to pay the club any money as they entered administration, worsening an already bleak financial picture for the "Valiants".
+The club's shirt sponsorship came from mobile phone company Tricell.
+However, the firm could not afford to pay the club any money as they entered administration, worsening an already bleak financial picture for the "Valiants".

 Cup competitions

 In the FA Cup, Vale avoided embarrassment by coming from behind to defeat local side Kidderminster Harriers 3–1.
-They then lost out to Blackpool in the Second Round with a 1–0 defeat at Bloomfield Road.
+They then lost out to Blackpool in the second round with a 1–0 defeat at Bloomfield Road.

 In the League Cup, Vale travelled to Belle Vue, where they were knocked out by Doncaster Rovers after a 3–1 defeat.

-In the League Trophy, the "Valiants" advanced past Barnsley in front of a Vale Park crowd of just 1,970.
-However they then exited at the Second Round after a 2–1 defeat to Tranmere Rovers at Prenton Park.
+In the Football League Trophy, the "Valiants" advanced past Barnsley in front of a Vale Park crowd of just 1,970.
+However, they then exited at the second round after a 2–1 defeat to Tranmere Rovers at Prenton Park.